Merridy Anne Pugh

 Hazel is still prodding and poking because his novel is the first of a trilogy and Merridy has to get on with the job.

 As a very small guinea pig, Hazel developed the art of meaningful looks.
 Later, when he became a wounded emperor, he perfected his technique.
 He's still machinating the guinea pig mother into doing all sorts of things to make him rich and famous.
 (If you haven’t bought Pig Tails yet and a lot of Hazel-merchandise, watch out.)

 Hazel started off as a tiny weeny cream boar.
 He looked as innocent as a new-born lamb, but rather smaller, and with short legs.

-When his earthly job was done, Hazel meandered off to greener pastures and parallel universes where he figured there’d be endless supplies of weetbix and bran worms.
-He became the Great Pig God in the Sky, with a bad habit of manipulating the weather.
+When his earthly job was done, Hazel went off to greener pastures and parallel universes where he figured there’d be endless supplies of wheek-bix and bran worms.
+He became the great Pig God in the sky, with a bad habit of manipulating the weather.
 You’ll read about that in Books 2 and 3 of The Guinea Pig Trilogy.
 And maybe Book 4.

 Meanwhile, you’d better read Book 1, which is about Hazel’s early life, when he established his earthly kingdom on the southern island of Tasmania.